allegroai/clearml-docs/docs/guides/services/aws_autoscaler.md

 ![Autoscaler configuration](../../img/examples_aws_autoscaler_config.png)

-The task can be reused to launch another autoscaler instance: clone the task, then edit its parameters for the instance types and budget configuration, and enqueue the task for execution (you’ll typically want to use a ClearML Agent running in [services mode](../../clearml_agent.md#services-mode) for such service tasks).
+The task can be reused to launch another autoscaler instance: clone the task, then edit its parameters for the instance types and budget configuration, and enqueue the task for execution (you'll typically want to use a ClearML Agent running in [services mode](../../clearml_agent.md#services-mode) for such service tasks).

 ### Console

-All other console output appears in the experiment’s **CONSOLE**.
+All other console output appears in the experiment's **CONSOLE**.

 ![Autoscaler console](../../img/examples_aws_autoscaler_console.png)